cloud-tooly/ansible/docs/ansible.md

 ### Modules

-Modules are essentially tools for particular tasks.
-There are lot built in modules for ansible.
+Modules are essential tools for particular tasks.
+There are lots of built-in modules for ansible.
 You can template your configurations and use them to push them onto targets.
 Modules accept parameters.
 Modules return JSON responses.
-Modules are from command line or from a playbook.
+Modules are from the command line or a playbook.

 ### Variables

-Variable should always start with a alphabet can be scope to a group, host or event a playbook.
+Variables should always start with an alphabet can be scope to a group, host or event a playbook.
 Variables are used for configuration values and various parameters.
 Variables can also be dictionaries.

 ### Facts